waleedayoub/waleedayoub.github.io/content/post/llmzoomcamp_week1-intro_notes.md

     section: General course-related questions
     question: How do I use Git / GitHub for this course?
     answer: After you create a GitHub account, you should clone the course repo to your local machine using the process outlined in this video: Git for Everybody: How to Clone a Repository from GitHub
-    Having this local repository on your computer will make it easy for you to access the instructors’ code and make pull requests (if you want to add your own notes or make changes to the course content).
+    Having this local repository on your computer will make it easy for you to access the instructors' code and make pull requests (if you want to add your own notes or make changes to the course content).
     You will probably also create your own repositories that host your notes, versions of your file, to do this.
 Here is a great tutorial that shows you how to do this: https://www.atlassian.com/git/tutorials/setting-up-a-repository
     Remember to ignore large database, .csv, and .gz files, and other files that should not be saved to a repository.
 Use .gitignore for this: https://www.atlassian.com/git/tutorials/saving-changes/gitignore NEVER store passwords or keys in a git repo (even if that repo is set to private).
     This is also a great resource: https://dangitgit.com/